 But, then I started thinking about book club as an enrichment activity.
 It was something we would do to complement the other course work.
 No existing curriculum needed to be sacrificed to make room for book club.
 In real life, people read for pleasure in addition to their job, in addition to raising a family, and in addition to working out, cleaning their house, and cooking food.
 I didn’t want my students to perceive book club as something they had to “make time for.”
 Rather, I wanted them to see it as something everyone has time for if they make it a priority.

-Click on the images below to view some of the materials I use when I implement a book club in the classroom.
+Click on the images below to view the independent reading program materials I use when I implement a book club in the classroom.
+These help me with engagement, accountability, and organization.